silviot/edx-platform-wiki/Opaque-Keys.md

 The classes `SlashSeparatedCourseKey` and `Location` both have the `toDeprecatedString` method.
 This method enables users to get the CourseKey in the old-style "org/course/run" format.

+### Utilizing Keys

+Eventually, no application or interface should specify the type of key needed, only the abstract class (UsageKey, AssetKey,  CourseKey are good, Location and others are bad).

+Requiring a Location is a temporary short cut due to LMS not truly treating keys as opaque.
+We are migrating to a world of true opaqueness, where only the persistence layer (modulestore) should control the concrete key class.
+Do not write new code that depends on specific types of keys.

 ### Key Relationships

 Keys are related in the following way: